moxiegirl/getstarted/content/linux/step_one.md

 ## Where to go next

 At this point, you have successfully installed Docker.
-Leave the Boot2Docker window open.
+Leave the terminal window open.
 Then, go onto [read a very short explainer Docker images and containers](/linux/step_two).